 Is there a downside to silicone springform pans?
 To make a proper crumb crust, you need to compress the crumb and butter combination to get it to hold together.
 It is easier to compress the crumbs against a metal sidewall than a flexible one.
 My daughter Debbie considers that a significant disadvantage; I don’t.

-Shapes.
-Silicone pans now come in square, rectangular, and heart shapes.
-It’s fun and impressive to make desserts in these pans.
+Springform pans now come in square, rectangular, and heart shapes.
+It’s fun and impressive to make desserts in these shaped pans.
 The ones that we have seen are rigid and of high quality.
 We’ve not found them with glass bases and you won’t find them in silicone.
 Still, it’s nice to have one of these in your kitchen.

-Sizes.
-Typically, you’ll choose between a nine and ten inch pan.
+Typically, you’ll choose between a nine and ten-inch pan.
 It really doesn’t matter much.
 We’ve yet to find a ten-inch dessert that we couldn’t bake in a nine-inch springform pan.
 We like the deeper dessert and so choose the nine-inch pan most of the time.
 A nine-inch pan takes longer to bake than does a ten-inch pan.